GoogleChrome/developer.chrome.com/site/en/docs/devtools/javascript/source-maps/index.md

 When you open any deployed file, DevTools notifies you if it found the `//# sourceMappingURL` comment and the associated original file.

 Notice that the **Editor** automatically pretty-printed the deployed file.
-In fact, it contains all the code in a single line, except for the `//# sourceMappingURL` comment.
+In reality, it contains all the code in a single line, except for the `//# sourceMappingURL` comment.

 ## Name `eval()` calls with `#sourceURL` {: #sourceurl_and_displayname }

-While not part of the source map specification, the [`#sourceURL`](/blog/sourcemappingurl-and-sourceurl-syntax-changed/#sourceurl) lets you make development much easier when working with `eval()` calls.
-This helper looks very similar to the [`//# sourceMappingURL` property](/blog/sourcemaps/#how-does-the-source-map-work) and the [Source Map V3 specification](https://sourcemaps.info/spec.html) mentions it.
+The [`#sourceURL`](/blog/sourcemappingurl-and-sourceurl-syntax-changed/#sourceurl) lets you simplify debugging when dealing with `eval()` calls.
+This helper looks very similar to the [`//# sourceMappingURL` property](/blog/sourcemaps/#how-does-the-source-map-work).
+For more information, see the [Source Map V3 specification](https://sourcemaps.info/spec.html).

 The `//# sourceURL=/path/to/source.file` comment tells the browser to look for the source file when you use `eval()`.
 This helps you name your evaluations and inline scripts and styles.